-The modern university, the cosmopolitan college town.
+The modern university, ties.
+Yale's tradition the cosmopolitan of Cultural Houses and college town. affinity organizations they've been.

 Elm City Run.
 On a run from East Rock to Old Campus, one student explains why New Haven is the perfect size.